-The target of this policy is that the College would achieve by 2024/25, a 25% reduction in carbon emissions from business travel relative to 2018/19.

-The Climate Crisis Committee will procure reporting on total emissions from College business travel, subject to data availability.
-In due course the College may appoint a preferred travel agent and if this is done, this should facilitate reporting on emissions from travel.
+The target of this policy is that the College would achieve by 2024/25, a 25% reduction in carbon emissions from student travel relative to 2018/19.
+The Climate Crisis Committee will procure reporting on total emissions from College travel, subject to data availability.